 MVP includes pediatric preventive care guidelines in its Provider Quality Improvement Manual.
-For a paper copy, call the QI Department at 1-800-777-4793, ext.
-12247.
-The manual also is available by visiting mvphealthcare.com.
+The manual is available at mvphealthcare.com.

 Immunizations for Medicaid Managed Care and Child Health Plus Members

 MVP is taking steps to identify Members who do not access certain preventive care services, including immunizations.
 A list of these Members will be generated monthly and sent to the appropriate PCP.
 To ensure children are receiving necessary services, PCPs may be asked to cross reference the information MVP provides with their own records and, if necessary, contact the Member and encourage a preventive care visit.